Horseshoe bat: Echolocation and hearing

-Horeshoe bats have very small eyes and their field of vision is limited by their large nose-leafs; thus, vision is unlikely to be a very important sense.
+Horseshoe bats have very small eyes and their field of vision is limited by their large nose-leafs; thus, vision is unlikely to be a very important sense.
 Instead, they use echolocation to navigate, employing some of the most sophisticated echolocation of any bat group.
 To echolocate, they produce sound through their nostrils.
 While some bats use frequency-modulated echolocation, horseshoe bats use constant-frequency echolocation (also known as single-frequency echolocation).
 They have high duty cycles, meaning that when individuals are calling, they are producing sound more than 30% of the time.
 The use of high duty, constant-frequency echolocation aids in distinguishing prey items based on size.
 These echolocation characteristics are typical of bats that search for moving prey items in cluttered environments full of foliage.
 They echolocate at particularly high frequencies for bats, though not as high as hipposiderids relative to their body sizes, and the majority concentrate most of the echolocation energy into the second harmonic.
 The king horseshoe bat (R. rex) and the large-eared horseshoe bat (R. philippensis) are examples of outlier species that concentrate energy into the first harmonic rather than the second.
 Their highly furrowed nose-leafs likely assist in focusing the emission of sound, reducing the effect of environmental clutter.
 The nose-leaf in general acts like a parabolic reflector, aiming the produced sound while simultaneously shielding the ear from some of it.

 Horseshoe bats have sophisticated senses of hearing due to their well-developed cochlea, and are able to detect Doppler-shifted echoes.
 This allows them to produce and receive sounds simultaneously.
 Within horseshoe bats, there is a negative relationship between ear length and echolocation frequency: Species with higher echolocation frequencies tend to have shorter ear lengths.
 During echolocation, the ears can move independently of each other in a "flickering" motion characteristic of the family, while the head simultaneously moves up and down or side to side.